 Like a soil-based plant, your water propagations need both sunlight and nutrients to help it grow.
 While water contains a ton of nutrients and minerals (think magnesium, calcium, chloride), this is not always enough for some plants.
 Water-soluble fertilizers can work wonders for water propagations and should be added each time the water is changed to help give the roots the energy it needs to revive your cutting and thereby minimize hydroponic transplant shock.

 No matter how careful you are, it’s impossible to avoid all transplant stress altogether.
-Just as we, as humans, grow accustomed to our homes and towns, plants grow used to their little pots filled with soil.
+Just as we, as humans, grow accustomed to our homes and towns, plants grow used to their little pots filled with soil (check out my favorite nursery pots).
 Transferring to a new, water-based environment can cause a significant shock to the system as the plant adjusts to its new environment – this is totally normal!

 By minimizing root damage, keeping hydrated, preventing further movement, and trimming the plant, you can keep your plants in optimal health so they can survive transplant shock and thrive in their new water homes!

 Create the perfect little station for your transplanted cuttings!